pranavpr/cardinfo.github.io/_posts/2019-07-28-best-credit-cards-against-fixed-deposit-in-india-for-2019.md

 ### 10. DCB PayLess Credit Card

-{% include image.html image="dcb-payless-credit-card.jpg" alt="DCB PayLess Credit Card" class="cc-center" %}
+{% include image.html image="dcb-payless-credit-card.jpg" alt="DCB PayLess Credit Card" class="cc-center mb-3" %}

 DCB is a new player in banking market and hence are very lenient in issuing credit cards.